Social Studies Elementary Education

 Teacher Certification Requirements

-The social studies education program leads to a Bachelor of Science degree through the School of Education, College of Education and Human Services.
+The social studies elementary education program leads to a Bachelor of Science degree in elementary education through the School of Education, College of Education and Human Services.
 Graduates must complete all of Ferris State University's general education, social studies and education requirements.
 Professional education requirements include a semester of directed student teaching.
+Students also must complete the planned program courses in elementary education.
 Consult individual program description for other graduation requirements.

 College of Education and Human Services